cemrifki/subclause-generator/README.md

 # Subclause Generation
-This repo contains the source code for generating subclauses from a given sentence in English and Turkish.
+This repo contains the source code for generating subclauses from a given sentence in English or Turkish.
 This functionality is also used in the work stated below.
 However, the following performs a comprehensive study on sentiment analysis; the creation of subclauses in a novel way is only a part of the whole work:

 [Combination of Recursive and Recurrent Neural Networks for Aspect-Based Sentiment Analysis Using Inter-Aspect Relations](https://ieeexplore.ieee.org/document/9078752).
 Cem Rifki Aydin, Tunga Gungor.
 IEEE Access